4.57 from 71 votes

 • If you want a darker caramel, use dark brown sugar.

-• Let it cool the full 30 minutes.
+• Let it cool for the full 30 minutes.
 As the caramel cools, it will thicken up.

 • Be careful!
 Caramel is very hot.

-No, unfortunately.
-It’s good dipping apples, but it’s not the right caramel that will stick to the apples.
-Try this recipe.
+Unfortunately, no. It’s good for dipping apples, but not the proper caramel, which will stick to them.

 How to Fix Seized Caramel?

-If you notice that your caramel has seized, immediately remove from the heat.
-Add hot water, a tablespoonful at a time, while whisking, break up the sugar.
+If you notice that your caramel has seized, immediately remove it from the heat.
+Add hot water, a tablespoonful at a time, while whisking to break up the sugar.
 Then heat gently over low heat, stirring constantly, until smooth again.

-Two jars of caramel sauce with a spoon in one.
+Two jars of the recipe with a spoon in one.

 FAQ